jgarzik/gdbm-docs/format.md

 ## Bucket Element

-An element is the final, atomic unit resultng from a lookup or update: a single key/value data record.
+A hash bucket element is the final, atomic unit resultng from a lookup or update: a single key/value data record.

+It contains the full 31 bit hash value, the "pointer" to the key and data (stored together) with their sizes.
+It also has a small part of the actual key value.
+It is used to verify the first part of the key has the correct value without having to read the actual key.

 ```
 typedef struct